lief-project/LIEF/doc/sphinx/formats/pe/modifications/debug.rst

   :alt: PE Debug Overview
   :scale: 50%

-These debug information are located in the ``IMAGE_DIRECTORY_ENTRY_DEBUG`` and are represented in LIEF through the |lief-pe-debug| class.
+This debug information is located in the ``IMAGE_DIRECTORY_ENTRY_DEBUG`` and is represented in LIEF through the |lief-pe-debug| class.

-We can modify these entries by using the API exposed from these structures.
+These entries can be modified using the API exposed by these structures.
-For instance, we can change the PDB path referenced in a |lief-pe-codeviewpdb|
-entry as follows:
+For example, the PDB path referenced in a |lief-pe-codeviewpdb| entry can be changed as follows:

 .. tabs::